Title

 (.4) Wears an item as a mask designed to protect against smoke or hazardous conditions during fire response or similar emergencies.

-(b) A law enforcement officer shall not be in violation of subsection (2) if the law enforcement officer is engaged in an undercover assignment, approved by a supervisor, in which concealing identity is necessary for investigating criminal offenses.
+(b) A law enforcement officer shall not be in violation of subsection (2) if the law enforcement officer is employed by a law enforcement agency that maintains and publicly posts a written policy pursuant to Section 10-848.

 (4) Grading.
 A violation of this section shall be a summary offense and upon conviction thereof, a violator shall be sentenced to pay a fine pursuant to Philadelphia Code § 1-109 per incident or undergo imprisonment for a period not exceeding ninety (90) days, or both, in addition to any other penalties imposed.